snuzzolillo/FULL-STACK-FRAMEWORK/README.md

 # WEB APPLICATION FULLSTACK FRAMEWORK
-FULL STACK FRAMWORK Bases on RDBMS
+FULL STACK FRAMWORK Based on RDBMS Potencial (MVC where M and C are inside RDBMS)

 In Conceptualization Phase.